LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_items.md

 #### Alarm Bell
 This tiny gold bell lacks a clapper but hums when held up to your ear.
 It has 3 charges.

-By speaking a command word you can expend one of the bell's charges and cast _alarm_.
+By speaking a command word you can expend one of the bell's charges and cast [_alarm_](https://5thsrd.org/spellcasting/spells/alarm/).
 When the spell is cast, the bell rises in the air and moves to float 10 feet above the area, door, or window that was targeted.
 Another command word causes the _alarm_ to end and the bell to float back to your hand.

 If the _alarm_ spell's 8 hour duration would expire and the bell still has charges, instead a charge is expended and the duration is extended by 8 hours; otherwise the _alarm_ expires and the bell floats to the ground.

-The bell regains 1d3 charges every day at dawn.
-If the bell's last charge is expended, roll a d20.
+The bell regains 3 charges every day at dawn.
+Whenever the bell's last charge is expended, roll a d20.
 On a 1, the bell crumbles into gold dust and is destroyed.

 #### Chultan Candle
 This wax candle smells of menga leaves and burns with a copper flame that is not extinguished when immersed in water.
 It provides light and heat like an oil lamp, but can burn for up to 24 hours.